P\'{o}lya-type inequalities on spheres and hemispheres: Introduction

 \subsection{Wedges}

 In~\cite{bb}, B\'{e}rard and Besson also considered P\'{o}lya's conjecture on wedges defined by

 for $p$ a positive integer.
 They then proved that eigenvalues of both $\wdg{2}{\pi/2}$ and $\wdg{2}{\pi/4}$ satisfy P\'{o}lya's conjecture.
 By noting that $p$ copies of $\wdg{n}{\pi/p}$ tile $\hs{n} = \wdg{n}{\pi}$, and using an argument similar to that of P\'{o}lya's for planar tiling domains, it is possible to obtain that domains which tile $\hs{n}$ also satisfy similar inequalities.
-As a direct consequence of Theorem~\ref{Theo02}~\ref{pt1} we extend, for instance, B\'{e}rard and Besson's result to $\wdg{2}{\pi/p}$. \begin{thmx} The eigenvalues of $\wdg{2}{\pi/p}$ satisfy P\'{o}lya's conjecture for all positive integer $p$. \end{thmx}
+As a direct consequence of Theorem~\ref{Theo02}~\ref{pt1} we extend, for instance, B\'{e}rard and Besson's result to $\wdg{2}{\pi/p}$ in the Dirichlet case. \begin{thmx} The Dirichlet eigenvalues of $\wdg{2}{\pi/p}$ satisfy P\'{o}lya's conjecture for all $p$ in $\N$. \end{thmx} \txtb{ \begin{remark}Although more precise, this result is in the same spirit of a recent result by the first and third authors, showing that sufficiently thin domains whose isometric copies tile a larger domain, do satisfy P\'{o}lya's conjecture -- see~\cite{frsa} for the details. \end{remark} }

 For other applications of the results in Section~\ref{subsec:hemi} to wedges, see Section~\ref{sec:wedges}.